connorabbas/basic-framework/README.md

 If you need to manually set up a class and it's binding, you may do so in the `App\Core\App::setClassBindings()` method utilizing `App\Core\Container::set()`.
 This will create and resolve the bound class anytime the set class is referenced in the container.

 If you want your bound class to only be instantiated once, and then used on all subsequent calls in the container, use `App\Core\Container::setOnce()`.
-By default, the `App\Core\DB` class is set once, so we can ensure that there is only database connection created per request lifecycle.
+By default, the `App\Core\DB` class is set once, so we can ensure that there is only one database connection created per request lifecycle.

 ```php
 /**